rcttavares/rcttavares/README.md

 ### About me

 My name is Rafael Tavares, i'm deaf and from Brazil (🇧🇷).
-I have been working in the IT field for over six years and i am passionate about the Web, about development and i try to discover a new world :)
+I have over ten years of experience in the Information Technology field and I am passionate about web and mobile development. :)

 * <a href="https://www.linkedin.com/in/rcttavares/">
     <small>Linkedin</small>